input-output-hk/cardano-sl/docs/proposals/block-storage.md

 Out of all considered solutions (SQLite, storing blocks in an archive, CBOR map, some database) it seems that the ideal solution is very simple:

-  1. Create a new RocksDB database for each epoch, with two columns (header hash, block itself).
-Enable compression.
-Add an index by the first column.
+  1. Create a new RocksDB database for each epoch, with keys = hashes and values = blocks.
+Enable compression with dictionary.

   2. Store a map `hash -> epoch` in some other database (e.g. “blockindex”).